The U.S. Senate, What It Does, and Its Power

 - Meet in a Conference Committee with the House to create a final budget resolution.

 - Review the spending appropriation bills prepared by the House for each agency.
-The revised and approved bills go to the president for signature.
-For more, see Federal Budget Process.
+The revised and approved bills go to the president for signature as the final step in the federal budget process.

 Like most elected officials, Senators usually advocate expansionary fiscal policy.
-That's because voters like tax cuts and the benefits of more spending.
+They know voters like tax cuts and the benefits of more spending.
 But during the boom phase of the business cycle, they should raise taxes and cut spending to slow growth.
 This is known as contractionary fiscal policy.

-Fiscal policy should work with monetary policy to create healthy economic growth, but usually doesn't.
+Fiscal policy should work with monetary policy to create healthy economic growth but it often doesn't.
 Why?
 Legislators and their constituents have different ideas of the best way to create a healthy economy.
-Republicans usually believe in supply-side economics, which advocates tax cuts.
-Democrats prefer increased spending, paid for by taxing the wealthy.
+Republicans believe in supply-side economics, which advocates tax cuts.
+Democrats prefer increased spending paid for by taxing the wealthy.

 The Senate Budget Committee relies on the expertise of the Congressional Budget Office for estimates of the costs and consequences of budget decisions.